crosscompute/crosscompute-examples/reports/load-profiles/README.md

 7. How to separate common code into modules
 8. How to debug notebooks

-- To download the datasets, please run `Download Load Profiles 20210505.ipynb` first.
-- To generate the report, you will need to install [crosscompute-jupyterlab-extensions](https://pypi.org/project/crosscompute-jupyterlab-extensions) from PyPI and obtain a token from [crosscompute.com](https://crosscompute.com).

 ```bash
 # Prepare environment
 virtualenv -p $(which python3) ~/.virtualenvs/crosscompute